Saturday, December 21, 2024

 12. Westchester County: Located directly north of New York City, originally much larger than it is today.

-See also Cities, Towns and Villages in San Bernardino County, California
+See also Cities, Towns and Villages in Logan County, Arkansas

 It’s important to note that the boundaries and jurisdictions of many of these original counties have changed over the years.
 Some were subdivided to form new counties, and others had their borders modified.
 Counties like Cornwall and the Dukes were transferred to other colonies or states, while Monmouth became a part of New Jersey.